Wristbands FAQ

 Q: What are the costs for using the ArenaGear Athlete Management System (AMS) and the wristbands?

-You can use the AMS at no charge to manage unlimited number of classes and class rosters, even if you don't purchase any wristbands.
+You can use the AMS at no charge to manage unlimited classes, class rosters, and athletes, even if you don't purchase any wristbands.
 Any changes you make to your classes are automatically uploaded to all the phones and iPads linked to your AMS account.
-Once you add wristbands, the scoresheets for those athletes will be automatically sent to your AMS for record-keeping and analysis..
+The score sheets for those athletes will be automatically sent to your AMS for record-keeping and analysis, and the leaderboard will be updated in real time, even before the athletes slow down.

 Q: How many wristbands do I need?
 Can I reuse them for different athletes?

-A: You can reprogram each wristband once per day, If you have different classes each day, you can set up a system where you distribute wristbands at the beginning of the class, programming each one with the athlete's name (takes about 4 seconds) and then collecting them back at the end of the session.
-If you have enough wristbands for all your students, you can permanently assign a wristband to each student for them to keep their entire 4-year HS/college career.
+A: You can reprogram the silicone wristbands once per day.
+If you have different classes each day, you can set up a system where you distribute wristbands at the beginning of each class, program each one with the athlete's name (takes about 4 seconds), and then collect them at the end of the session.
+If you have enough wristbands for all your students, you can permanently assign a wristband to each student to keep for their entire 4-year HS/college career.

 Q: How long will the data be kept in the Teams cloud?
 Will the data be accessible after the wristband expires?

-A: The data for each athlete that runs with a wristband will be preserved in the Teams cloud until you delete it, regardless of the expiration date of the wristband.
+A: The data for each athlete is preserved in the Teams cloud until you delete it, regardless of the expiration date or type of wristband.

-Q: Why are there 3-month and 4-year wristbands?
+Q: Why the 4-year or 1-day wristbands?
 What happens when that time expires?

 Q: I am having trouble programming and reading the wristbands

-On Android phones, the position of the NFC-antenna is dependent on the manufacturer of the Android device.
-Typically, the NFC-antenna can be found near the camera or in the middle at the back of the phone.
-To read the NFC tag with an Android phone, place your phone over the NFC tag and hold it steadily in place.
-It is important to position the NFC-antenna in the middle of the tag (i.e. for Samsung devices the NFC-antenna can be found in the middle at the back of the phone)
+On Android phones, the position of the NFC antenna depends on the manufacturer.
+Typically, the NFC antenna can be found near the camera or in the center at the back of the phone.
+To read the NFC tag with an Android phone, place your phone over the wristband (touching it) and hold it steady.
+It is important to position the NFC antenna at the center of the tag (for Samsung devices, the NFC antenna is located at the back center of the phone).
+You may need to try different spots to find the sweet spot.